msm-mir/titanic-survival-prediction-lr/README.md

 ##  Project Overview

-The project is implemented in a Jupyter Notebook and the goal is to build a binary classification model using Logistic Regression to predict passenger survival (0 = No, 1 = Yes).
+The project is implemented in a Jupyter Notebook and the goal is to build a binary classification model using Logistic Regression to predict passenger survival.
 The dataset is sourced from the famous [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic/data).

 ---